tjenkinson/redos-detector/README.md

 ## Usage

-This can be used via the CLI, or as a library.
+This can be used via the CLI, in a GitHub Action or as a library.
 It's [on npm](https://www.npmjs.com/package/redos-detector).

 There's also an ESLint plugin "[eslint-plugin-redos-detector](https://github.com/tjenkinson/eslint-plugin-redos-detector)".